Luzkan/smells/content/smells/middle-man.md

 ## Middle Man

-Class which performs only delegation work to other classes is called a _Middle Man_.
+The class that only performs delegation work to other classes is called a _Middle Man_.
 This is the opposite of the [Message Chains](./message-chain.md).
-Encapsulation (hiding internal details) in the world of Object Oriented Programming is a common pattern [[1](#sources)], although the arises problem when it goes too far - Fowler specified that it can be said that its bad when half of the methods are delegators [[2](#sources)].
-Mantyla wrote that this is a problem, when every time that a new method has to be created, it requires the delegators to be modified with them [[1](#sources)].
+Encapsulation (hiding internal details) in the world of Object-Oriented Programming is a common pattern [[1](#sources)], although the problem arises when it goes too far - Fowler specified that it can be said that its bad when half of the methods are delegators [[2](#sources)].
+Mäntylä wrote that this is a problem, when every time a new method has to be created, it requires the delegators to be modified with them [[1](#sources)].

 ### Causation